 The Professional Residency Program [PRP] offers upper-level architecture students a unique opportunity to expand their education through work experience in the architectural profession.
-PRP has provided internship opportunities to honors students in the School since 1974 and, over the past twenty years, our students have been linked with 260 firms in 29 countries.
+PRP has provided internship opportunities to honors students in the School since 1974 and, over the past 25 years, our students have been linked with 300 firms in 30 countries.

 The educational and professional objectives of the Residency Program are:

 - to provide students the opportunity to further develop their professional skills,

 - to enrich and expand his or her advanced design vocabulary through practical applications,